StevenBlack/vocab/million-dollar-words.md

 ### sesquipedalian
-This is one of our favorites.
-It means a very long word (literally "a foot and a half'), or given to using very long words.
+A very long word (literally "a foot and a half'), or given to using very long words.

 ### sessile
-Attached directly by the base : not raised upon a stalk or peduncle; permanently attached or established : not free to move about
+Attached directly by the base; not raised upon a stalk or peduncle; permanently attached or established; not free to move about

 ### sexagenarian